 Green beans are available all year around, fresh or frozen!
-They are brilliant as a healthy side dish or as a standby snack.
+Lemon Garlic Green Beans are brilliant as a healthy side dish or as a standby snack.
 Learn how to make simple skillet green beans, sautéed in the pan, with the flavor far more concentrated than it would be if you just steamed them.

 Super tasty green beans is the perfect side dish, whether you are planning a side dish for lunch or dinner.
 As a bonus, these simple skillet string beans are super easy to throw together while your main dish cooks on the stove.
 When add olive oil, garlic and spices -you get the all time ultimate side dish!